-While we talk about temperature measurement sensors then RTD and Thermocouple come first in our mind.
+While we talk about temperature measurement sensors then RTD and Thermocouple come first in our minds.
 The thermocouple is the widely used temperature sensor in the industries.

 In this blog, we will see, What is a thermocouple?
-How does a thermocouple work?
-Types of the thermocouple, etc.
+How do thermocouple work?
+Types of the thermocouple, basic thermocouple function, etc.

 So without wasting much time, let’s start this blog.